tofuengine/tofuengine.github.io/_pages/tofu.core.System.md

 ### System.**clock**() : number

 Returns the current internal clock in seconds.
 This is totally unrelated to `System.time()` as it advances autonomously by means of the system [real-time clock](https://en.wikipedia.org/wiki/Real-time_clock).
-A typical usage is to profile some piece of Lua code (likewise `[os.clock()](https://www.lua.org/manual/5.4/manual.html#pdf-os.clock)`).
+A typical usage is to profile some piece of Lua code (like the standard [`os.clock()`](https://www.lua.org/manual/5.4/manual.html#pdf-os.clock) function).

 ### System.**time**() : number